ryukzak/nitta/doc/make.md

 Default option will build stack project, generate files for Web UI and build it.

+- `deps`

+  This option will install all dependencies from stack and Web UI projects.

 - `prod`

   This option will built stack project, generate documentation, run tests and also will build Web UI.